Do you want to add an SEO editor role in WordPress?

 By default, WordPress doesn’t offer either the SEO Editor or SEO Manager user roles.

 However, you can easily add these roles by using the All in One SEO for WordPress.
-It is the best WordPress SEO plugin on the market and allows you to easily optimize your WordPress website like a pro.
+It is the best WordPress SEO plugin on the market and lets you optimize your WordPress site like a pro.

 It also comes with powerful access control features that enable you to safely give your SEO team limited access to your website.